curl/curl/docs/HTTP3.md

      % make
      % make install

-For OpenSSL 3.0.0 or later builds on Linux for x86_64 architecture, substitute all occurances of "/lib" with "/lib64"
+For OpenSSL 3.0.0 or later builds on Linux for x86_64 architecture, substitute all occurrences of "/lib" with "/lib64"

 ## Build with GnuTLS